Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 For most interim managers, hiring an accountant is one of the most important things they can do to ensure that they make a success of their career.
 A specialist accountant will be able to help you negotiate the legislation surrounding self-employment and help you to make the important decisions enabling you to maximise your earnings.
 Using an accountant who has experience in your field means that they understand the unique challenges that you could face while you are establishing yourself as an interim manager.

 Choosing a suitable accountancy firm may sound like a daunting task given the number of options available to you.
 To help narrow it down it may help to look at the kind of relationship you are looking for, you may find it beneficial to have a dedicated accountant who is familiar with your situation and that you can contact directly whenever you need to.
 Specialist advice is another important element as the regulations governing self-employment and limited companies can change quickly, so having an expert who is up to date with the latest changes to the law and the tax system can save you money and help you avoid some of the potential pitfalls you could face.

 As experienced accountants who have been advising contractor clients for years, the team at Nixon Williams have a vast amount of experience in helping those who have chosen to work for themselves to make the most of their income.
 We can help you navigate the complicated world of tax, expenses and the other aspects of working for yourself, whilst providing advice on how to keep your costs down and plan for the future.

-For more information on how Nixon Williams can help you please get in contact with our new business team who will be happy to help on 01253 362062 or email email@example.com.
+For more information on how Nixon Williams can help you, please contact our new business team on 01253 362062.